LaboratoireMecaniqueLille/crappy/docs/source/concepts/regular_links_and_image_links.rst

 A regular Link passes complete dictionaries in sending order.
 Its receiving methods make different choices about unread data:

-- :meth:`~crappy.links.Link.recv` returns the oldest available dictionary.
+- :meth:`~crappy.links.link.Link.recv` returns the oldest available dictionary.
-- :meth:`~crappy.links.Link.recv_last` returns the newest available dictionary and discards the other unread dictionaries.
+- :meth:`~crappy.links.link.Link.recv_last` returns the newest available
+  dictionary and discards the other unread dictionaries.
-- :meth:`~crappy.links.Link.recv_chunk` returns all currently available values, grouped by label and ordered from oldest to newest.
+- :meth:`~crappy.links.link.Link.recv_chunk` returns all currently available
+  values, grouped by label and ordered from oldest to newest.

 If no data is available, these methods return an empty dictionary instead of waiting.
 A Block should therefore treat an empty result as “no new data” and